What is a cold call is a question worth answering because many salespeople can see this sales activity differently. Here is how we define a cold call.

 Being More Aware of the Cold Call Step

-When you are more aware of this 2- to 5-minute window that you are operating in, you can not only become more respectful of the prospect’s time and operate more efficiently but also get better at setting appointments with prospects.
+When you are more aware of this 2-—to 5-minute window, you can not only become more respectful of the prospect’s time and operate more efficiently but also get better at setting appointments with prospects.

-When instant meetings occur, they usually happen because the prospect asks a question, or a conversation gets going.
-This can often represent an opportunity missed where the salesperson could have gone for trying to set an appointment.
+Instant meetings usually happen because the prospect asks a question or a conversation gets going.
+This can often represent an opportunity missed where the salesperson could have gone to try to set an appointment.

-Becoming more aware of what is a cold call will help you to improve your control over conversations with prospects and moving them through your sales process.
+Becoming more aware of what is a cold call will help you to improve your control over conversations with prospects and move them through your sales process.